Harlan Lewis: Research

 Harlan Lewis' research interests were far ranging.
 They included taxonomy, cytogenetics, systematics, genetics, evolution, plant distributions, and even physiological ecology.
 And all of these manifested themselves before 1950.
 Indeed, as a young scientist he was involved with many research topics.
 His first publication was with Carl Epling in 1940 covered the distributions of three species pairs in Californian chaparral and coastal sage scrub communities.
 In this paper he shows his first interest in plant distributions as they relate to speciation.
 His next publications with Epling followed in 1942.
 One was taxonomic in nature, a continuing interest of his, and concerned itself with the genus Monarda in the Lamiaceae.
-His second paper in 1942 concerned itself with the distributions of the chaparral and coastal sage scrub communities in cis-montane California, and they concluded that these two communities had their centers of distribution in San Diego County, and probably entered the Southwestern United States from the North American Pleateau.
+His second paper in 1942 concerned itself with the distributions of the chaparral and coastal sage scrub communities in cis-montane California, and they concluded that these two communities had their centers of distribution in San Diego County, and probably entered the Southwestern United States from the North American Plateau.
 He also received his M.A. degree in 1942 on a completely different subject: the taxonomy of Trichostema in the Lamiaceae, which was published in 1945.
 As a result of his work with Frits Went at California Institute of Technology during the WWII years he published on yet a different subject: that of the response of 13 California annuals to photoperiod and temperature.
 Although they were not able to correlate the plant's response under artificial conditions to nature, they did discover that Madia elegans was inhibited in flowering by intermediate day lengths, and was induced to flowering by either short or long days, a rare condition known as ambiphotoperiodism.
 His PhD work in Delphinium was reported in an abstract in 1946, titled "Polyploidy in the Californian Delphiniums"; here he showed his first interest in the effects of ploidy on adaptation on three species that consisted of races that were diploid and tetraploid, and found that there were no morphological or ecological differences between the diploids and tetraploids.
 In 1947 he published on problems associated with using leaves for taxonomic purposes in Delphinium.